Updated: Jul 29

 Hi everybody and welcome to this new space for the latest and greatest topics!

-On this first series with my collaborator Karin Brauner, we will be talking about the advantages of online counselling.
+On this first series, we will be talking about the advantages of online counselling.
 As our first topic, how online counselling can solve the accessibility problems of a regular f2f counselling service.

 Let me discuss a bit further what people with physical disabilities or logistic issues (living in rural areas or small towns) could benefit from online counselling.